 For many years, the ready availability of packages of bees meant that they were the most common and recommended way to start as a beekeeper.
-In our article Installing and obtaining a package of bees, we looked at this option in some detail.
+In our lesson about installing a package of bees we looked at this option in some detail.

 But more recently, nucleus colonies – generally shortened to “nucs” – have found favor.
 With the exception of price, there are many who believe they offer a better option for the beginner beekeeper Here we look at why.

 One of the key characteristics of a package of bees is that the queen comes from a different line from the rest of the bees in the package.
 This has potential implications regarding her potentially being rejected when introduced into the hive.

 Further, the colony really hasn’t established itself yet.
 There are no eggs, larvae or pupae.
 In addition, the population of worker bees won’t necessarily represent all the age-based based roles.